demeterandino/investment-portfolio-tracker/docs/issues-examples/ISSUE-US2.1.md

 ## Acceptance Criteria
-Given the user has multiple alerts
+Given alerts are generated
-When the system groups them
+When multiple alerts occur within the same theme
-Then Critical alerts must be displayed first
+Then they must be grouped
-And Warning alerts next
-And Info alerts last
+And prioritized by importance.

 ## Scenarios